codebreaker-pk/DegenToken-Avalanche/README.md

 - Go to Remix.
 - Create a new Solidity file named DegenToken.sol.

-- Copy and paste the content of the DegenToken.sol contract from this repository into the Remix editor.
+- Copy and paste the content of the UpdatedDegenToken.sol contract from this repository into the Remix editor.

 ## Usage
 - To use the DegenToken contract in Remix: